hgeldenhuys/claude-hooks-sdk-examples/session-context-injection/README.md

 ## Solution

-This `UserPromptSubmit` hook injects the session context into every prompt using the `userPromptContext` field, making it instantly available to Claude without tools.
+This `UserPromptSubmit` hook injects the session context into every prompt using the `additionalContext` field, making it instantly available to Claude without tools.

 ## How It Works